Will-Bach90/NNVisualizer/README.md

    Visit `http://localhost:3000` to access the frontend.

 ## Future Enhancements
+- Allow users to upload their own files.
 - Add more activation functions (ReLU, Tanh).
 - Implement additional optimizers (SGD, Adam).
 - Include a confusion matrix or other advanced metrics for classification tasks.